aws-samples/ibm-mas-on-aws/README.md

 # Installing Maximo Application Suite 8.x on a private OpenShift Container Platform cluster
-This repository is part of an AWS Workshop, "IBM Maximo Application Suite 8.x on AWS".
+This repository is part of an AWS Workshop, [IBM Maximo Application Suite 8.x on AWS](https://catalog.us-east-1.prod.workshops.aws/workshops/78554b88-0cd8-45a1-b9ee-2c1078aa6995/en-US).
 For detailed instructions please follow the workshop.
 ## Note
 IBM Maximo is a commercial off the shelf (COTS) licensed software.
 You will need the below prior to proceeding with the installation.
 * An IBM Container registry key, aka.
 IBM Entitlement **key** that allows you access to download necessary container images for the installation.